 The DuinoVOX Arduino powered digital modes USB interface for ham radio.

-I designed and built this last week.
-I wanted to use an Arduino in a ham radio project.
+I wanted a better computer to radio interface than what I was using, straight connection from the computers audio jacks.
+Being unemployed for awhile, I couldn't afford $100 to buy a Signalink commercial interface, so I built my own.
+Also, I wanted to use an Arduino in a ham radio project.
 It came out so well, that I've decided to publish it here.
 If you build it and like it, please let me know.

 Below is the schematic.
 I did a youtube video on the project, watchable at this link.